FindMySchool LogoFindMySchool

 Disclaimer: The FMS Inspection Score is an independent analysis by FindMySchool.
 It is not endorsed by or affiliated with Ofsted or ISI.
 Always refer to the official Ofsted or ISI report for the full picture of a school’s inspection outcome.

 Kingsbury Primary School is a state primary for pupils aged 4 to 11, serving the Kingsbury area near Tamworth.
 It is a community school with a published focus on consistent routines and safeguarding, and it runs in a competitive admissions environment.
-In the most recent Reception admissions cycle shown the school received 61 applications for 30 offers, which works out at just over two applications per place, and it is recorded as oversubscribed.
+Families should check the current admissions criteria and include realistic back-up preferences.

 The most recent Ofsted inspection (June 2023) judged the school to Require Improvement overall, with a mixed profile across areas.
 Early years provision was judged Good, behaviour and attitudes Good, personal development Good, while quality of education and leadership and management were judged Require Improvement.

-Academically, the picture from Key Stage 2 is serviceable rather than standout.
-In 2024, 72.33% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62% in the same measure.
-At the higher standard, 10% reached greater depth in reading, writing and mathematics, above the England average of 8%.
+Academically, the current Key Stage 2 picture is serviceable rather than standout.
+In the current data, 50% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 0% reached greater depth in reading, writing and mathematics.
 Alongside that, the school’s FindMySchool primary ranking sits in the lower national band, which signals performance below the England average when set against the full primary cohort.

 This is a school many families will shortlist for practical reasons first, and then assess carefully for fit.
 The essentials are in place, wraparound childcare exists via a linked club, and the published curriculum intent is clear.
 The decision turns on whether families are comfortable with a school still working to move itself from “steady” to “strong”, and whether the daily structure and expectations match their child.